xapian/xapian-docsprint/concepts/indexing/limitations.rst

 ..
 FIXME: add more and fill out those already here a little more

+Terms are limited to 245 bytes in length (at least with chert), but each zero byte in a term is currently internally encoded as two bytes, so the limit is less for a term which contains zero bytes.

+The document data length has a limit which depends on the blocksize and some other factors, but with the default block size of 8KB, the document data length limit will be somewhere over 100MB.

+Document values are limited in length to a similar length to document data, but for performance reasons you probably wouldn't want to store document values longer than a few tens of bytes, as reading multiple 100MB+ values during the match would be rather slow.

 Document IDs are (currently) 32-bit which limits you to 2\ :sup:`32`-1 (nearly 4.3 billion) documents in a database.
 Document IDs for deleted documents aren't reused for when automatically assigning a new document ID,